 If you decide to delay your child starting school until the September following their fifth birthday but don't request admission out of their normal age group at this time, your child will start school in year 1.
-You'll need to make an in-year application for a school place for your child, and we can advise you on when it would be best to make such an application.
-Please note that some schools are likely to be full at this point and unable to offer you a place.
-Schools are unable to hold a place for your child from the previous year.
+You'll need to make an in-year application for a school place for your child., Schools are unable to hold a place for your child from the previous year.